 - Sea salt, to taste

-Follow the directions on Roasted Cauliflower with Red Chile, Cilantro & Lime for prepping and roasting the cauliflower.
-We used a blend of Ancho chile, Guajillo chile, Pasilla Negro chile for a deeper flavor but the Red New Mexico chile will work fine.
+Using the cauliflower, red chile blend, garlic, and olive oil, follow the directions on Roasted Cauliflower with Red Chile, Cilantro & Lime for prepping and roasting the cauliflower.
+For the red chile blend, we used a blend of Ancho chile, Guajillo chile, and Pasilla Negra chile for a deeper flavor but the Red New Mexico chile will work fine.

 Remove the roasted cauliflower from the oven and pour into vegetable broth.